Yami-no-karuro/Yami-no-Neovim/readme.md

 ```

 It is also recommended to clean pre-existing share, state and cache directories before proceeding.
 Sometimes there may be problems with loading dependencies that no longer exist.
-Please note that after the cleanup [Plug](https://github.com/junegunn/vim-plug) must be re-installed.

 ```bash
 mv ~/.local/share/nvim ~/.local/share/nvim.bak